This part aims to perform a thorough PV-system design and performance analysis using detailed hourly simulations.

-- When available (all parameters properly defined, that is only Green or Orange LED's), press the "" button.
+- When ready (all parameters properly defined, that is only Green or Orange LED's), press the "" button.
 Red buttons or warnings indicate bad definitions which prevent the simulation.

-- When the simulation is completed, you will enter the "" dialog, and consult the main results on the "Report" document.
+- When the simulation is completed, you will enter the "" dialog to consult the main results on the "Report" document.

 - After simulation, each variant may be saved for further comparisons (please use "Save as" to avoid overwriting your previous variants).
 You are advised to define a significant description for each variant, in order to easily retrieve them in the list and to obtain a suited title in your final report.

 For a given project, you are advised to first construct a rough variant keeping all parameters to their proposed default values.